 The most effective way to recover compensation for your medical injuries may be through a lawsuit against the drug manufacturer.
 To get your case started, contact a well-versed personal injury lawyer right away.

-Common Causes of Dangerous Drug Injuries
+What Are the Common Causes of Dangerous Drug Injuries?

 Filing a lawsuit is typically the best chance for a plaintiff to recover monetary compensation for dangerous drug injuries.
 At trial, the plaintiff must establish the drug that caused their injury is defective.
 Three theories can help prove this.
 They include marketing defects, design defects, and manufacturing defects.